 - 1.4 In January 2009 Stafford Borough Council published the Strategic Housing Land Availability Assessment (SHLAA) Final Report as part of the LDF evidence base following a period of consultation on the SHLAA Methodology in February and March 2008.
 The establishment of the Stafford Borough SHLAA Partnership in July 2008 facilitated the project and carried out an information gathering exercise in October and November 2008.
 The SHLAA Final Report was produced based on the Government's Practice Guidance, having taken account of the responses received to the SHLAA Methodology and decisions made by the Stafford Borough Strategic Housing Land Availability Assessment Partnership.
-The SHLAA final report was updated by the SHLAA 2009 Review in January 2010. - 1.5 In summary the Strategic Housing Land Availability Assessment documentation provides: - The context for potential regional housing requirements and the scale and nature of recent housing development within the Borough - A summary of sites, cross referenced to on-line maps showing their locations and boundaries - An assessment table highlighting the deliverability / developability of identified sites (in terms of suitability, availability and achievability) - An estimate of the potential quantity of housing that could be delivered - The constraints on the delivery of sites - Recommendations on how these constraints could be overcome and when - 1.6 The Strategic Housing Land Availability Assessment (SHLAA) is part of the LDF's evidence base and therefore does not determine the development strategy for the Borough nor does it allocate land for housing.
+The SHLAA has been reviewed each year since the initial report was undertaken in 2009 to take account of new information on existing sites and the provision of additional sites from members of the public, landowners and agents.
+The most recent update is SHLAA 2011, published in June 2011. - 1.5 In summary the Strategic Housing Land Availability Assessment documentation provides: - The context for potential regional housing requirements and the scale and nature of recent housing development within the Borough - A summary of sites, cross referenced to on-line maps showing their locations and boundaries - An assessment table highlighting the deliverability / developability of identified sites (in terms of suitability, availability and achievability) - An estimate of the potential quantity of housing that could be delivered - The constraints on the delivery of sites - Recommendations on how these constraints could be overcome and when - 1.6 The Strategic Housing Land Availability Assessment (SHLAA) is part of the LDF's evidence base and therefore does not determine the development strategy for the Borough nor does it allocate land for housing.
 These decisions will be considered as part of the LDF's Core Strategy process which has the role of allocating strategic housing sites and identifying broad areas or types of land for new housing.
 However, the SHLAA does provide an indication of potential future housing land that can be delivered across the Borough, including sites within and outside of existing settlements, following an assessment of all possible sources of housing supply.
-Therefore the SHLAA identifies as many potential housing sites as possible across the Borough area to ensure a comprehensive assessment process. - 1.7 In terms of ongoing monitoring and review, following completion of the comprehensive Strategic Housing Land Availability Assessment prepared during 2009 the Partnership has now produced the SHLAA Review 2010 for Stafford Borough Council to provide updates in support of the Annual Monitoring Report including a housing trajectory and the five-year housing supply of specific deliverable sites.
-New sites provided to the Council by 31st March each year will be included in subsequent SHLAA reviews, which will align with the Council's continued commitment to publish the annual Housing Monitor: Land for New Homes, providing more information about housing delivery.
+Therefore the SHLAA identifies as many potential housing sites as possible across the Borough area to ensure a comprehensive assessment process. - 1.7 In terms of ongoing monitoring and review, following completion of the comprehensive Strategic Housing Land Availability Assessment prepared during 2009 the Partnership has now produced the SHLAA Review 2011 for Stafford Borough Council to provide updates in support of the Annual Monitoring Report including a housing trajectory and the five-year housing supply of specific deliverable sites.
+New sites provided to the Council by 31st March each year will be included in subsequent

+SHLAA reviews, which will align with the Council's continued commitment to publish the annual Housing Monitor: Land for New Homes, providing more information about housing delivery.
 It is currently anticipated that the SHLAA will only be fully re-surveyed when the LDF is reviewed and rolled forward beyond 2026 or if the local planning authority is no longer able to demonstrate a five year supply of specific deliverable sites for housing.